The perception of U.S. and European consumers on Latin American avocados

 Demand levels by market

-Bustamante argued that the American consumer is more demanding than the European, noting that avocado is the fruit that has most increased its consumption in the US.
+Bustamante argued that the American consumer is more demanding than the European, noting that avocado consumption has increased most in the US.

 However, since 2000, consumers have mainly bought avocados from Mexico and California, which he said are “exquisite.”

-“That's the challenge that all origins have because if when you eat an avocado from any other origin you feel the same experience as with Mexican or California, you won't care about the origin,” Bustamante said.
-“The risk is that consumers will have a bad eating experience and then they will probably be interested in the origin, something that every industry has to take care of.”
+“That's the challenge that all origins have because when you eat an avocado from any other origin if you feel the same experience as with Mexican or Californian one, you won't care about the origin,” Bustamante said.
+“The risk is that consumers will have a bad eating experience, and then they will probably be interested in the origin, something that every industry has to take care of.”

-He also referred to the importance of maturation techniques, a very important point for the consumer to repeat the sale.
+He also referred to the importance of maturation techniques, which ensure that the consumer repeats the sale.

-Pascual said that if a consumer buys an avocado, and because of the ripening process has to throw it away when he wants to eat it, he will probably not buy it again for several weeks, due to the high cost of avocados.
-Therefore, producers must strive to ensure that their product is well-ripened by the time it reaches the consumer's hands.
+Pascual said that if a consumer buys an avocado and, because of the ripening process, has to throw it away when he wants to eat it, he will probably not buy it again for several weeks due to the high cost of avocados.
+Therefore, producers must ensure their product is well-ripened when it reaches the consumer's hands.

-Above all, the three panelists emphasized the importance of fruit quality, which is the distinguishing mark of each origin and exporting company at the destination.
+Above all, the three panelists emphasized the importance of fruit quality, the distinguishing mark of each origin, and the exporting company at the destination.

 Related article: As Kenyan avocado production grows, how can it increase its share of global exports?